Anti-Bullying Day! Helping to Stop Bullies All Year!

 Things You Can Do to Stop Bullying

-No matter where bullying takes place, it’s important for kids to also stand up against cyberbullying.
+No matter where bullying takes place, on the playground or online, it’s important for kids to also stand up against it.
 If you know of someone who is being bullied, tell let your parents, a teacher or school counselor.
 There are also other things you can personally do to help.
 As mentioned, sometimes helping means just being a friend to someone who doesn’t have one.

 On social media you can stand up for someone by speaking out against harmful comments about another person.
 It may be by making simple comment in defense of someone.
 If you see one of your friend connections taking part in bullying, you may want to talk to them about what they are doing.
 Ending your social media connection with a person who is bullying you or others is also be a very healthy thing to do.